LM1997610/ADM_HW3/README.md

 <br>

 The main content is in a Jupyter Notebook file named [**main.ipynb**](https://github.com/MaviVestini/ADM_HW3/blob/main/HW3_final.ipynb) which shows our results for the proposed questions.\
-The code comments explain the steps and approach to building different versions of the search engine.\
+The code comments explain the steps and approach to building different versions of the **Search Engine**.\
 The BONUS question was not answered.

 #### Other contents: